ritaeperjesi/ARainbow/README.md

 #### Future work:
 - to make a version which is accessible for anybody on iphone and android as well
+- to put it on the app store
+- to make 444 (one of the main independent Hungarian news portals) to write about it
+- it's an option to make a nicer rainbow

 ## Lessons Learned